Pete Carroll says Seahawks defense played ‘a little bit arrogant over the years,’ prompting coaching change

 And Wednesday he emphasized that’s the real key to the change, that fans may not notice a huge difference in scheme, but more that the Seahawks should be able to do more things defensively more often to adjust to what offenses throw at them.

 “We feel like we need to do everything,” Carroll said.
 “We need to use single-high (safety) stuff and two-high stuff.
-And Sean and Karl (previously defensive backs coach for the Vikings) both bring a wide a wide breadth of experience to help us with our looks and disguises and to make it as intricate as we can as difficult as we can on the quarterback.”
+And Sean and Karl (previously defensive backs coach for the Vikings) both bring a wide a wide breadth of experience to help us with our looks and disguises and to make it as intricate as we can, as difficult as we can, on the quarterback.”

-Carroll called it a difficult decision to fire Norton, who had been an assistant of his for all but three years since 2004 with either USC or the Seahawks but said “sometimes you have to make these kinds of decisions and let somebody go.”
+Carroll called it a difficult decision to fire Norton, who had been an assistant of his for all but three years since 2004 with either USC or the Seahawks but said, “Sometimes you have to make these kinds of decisions and let somebody go.”

 That Hurtt and Desai had worked together made trying to pair them to guide Seattle’s defense a goal of Carroll’s from the start.